RoySegall/Gizra/app/_posts/2014-06-22-bower-link.md

 __Ready for production__

-In our project with Drupal we can install the client application and depedencies, with a bash script file ``install.sh``, to add into a common place into the Drupal project, to achive it
+In our Drupal's projects in Gizra, we can install the client application and dependencies, with a bash script file ``install.sh``, to achive it

-we need to define the url into the Bower configuration file ``.bowerrc``
+Also, in the root of the project, we need to define the path where we wants to be storage the libraries files, in the Bower configuration file ``.bowerrc``

 ```json
 {